PEXANE2/azure-docs.tr-tr/articles/data-factory/v1/data-factory-copy-activity-tutorial-using-azure-resource-manager-template.md

         "sourceBlobContainer": { "value": "adftutorial" },
         "sourceBlobName": { "value": "emp.txt" },
-        "sqlServerName": { "value": "<Name of the logical SQL server>" }, "databaseName": { "value": "<Name of the Azure SQL database>" }, "sqlServerUserName": { "value": "<Name of the user who has access to the Azure SQL database>" }, "sqlServerPassword": { "value": "<password for the user>" }, "targetSQLTable": { "value": "emp" }
+        "sqlServerName": { "value": "<Name of the logical SQL server>" }, "databaseName": { "value": "<Name of the database>" }, "sqlServerUserName": { "value": "<Name of the user who has access to the database>" }, "sqlServerPassword": { "value": "<password for the user>" }, "targetSQLTable": { "value": "emp" }
     }